RoyPrinsGH/Rvne.ReflectiveOptions/README.md

 - The derivation method name is provided by the attribute and looked up via reflection.
 - Methods must be parameterless and return a value (non-void).
 - If the method returns `null` for a non-nullable value type, an exception is thrown.
+- If the method returns `null` for a non-nullable reference type, an exception is thrown.
 - The returned value must be assignable to the result type specified on the attribute.

 ## Derivation context

-You can provide a parent object for method lookup by using `CalculateOptionsFor` on the context:
+You can provide a parent object for method lookup by using `CalculateMemberOptions` on the context:

 ```csharp
 public sealed class CliRoot